PX3 Processor in Android Head unit

 Disappointing

-The PX3 is a very poor choice for a modern android head unit experience.
+The PX3 is a poor choice for a modern Android head unit experience.
 The disappointing boot time is expected to be 25+ seconds from cold.
-The 32 bit system severely limits the quantity of RAM that can be fitted.
-While the 4 cores do not provide enough processing power to run a modern version of android and give an enjoyable experience.
-Avoid all the quadcores, including the PX3.
-The best time for PX3 has past, many years ago with much better and faster chips available today.
+The 32-bit system severely limits the quantity of RAM that can be fitted.
+The four cores do not provide enough processing power to run a modern version of Android to give an enjoyable experience.

 Marshmallow